franktranvantu/Mastering-React/README.md

-# Single Source of Truth
+# emoving the Local State